python-openapi/openapi-core/docs/integrations.rst

 Low level
 ~~~~~~~~~

-You can use FlaskOpenAPIRequest a Flask/Werkzeug request factory:
+You can use `FlaskOpenAPIRequest` as a Flask/Werkzeug request factory:

 .. code-block:: python